nrwl/workshop-nx-labs/rxjs/lab-2.md

 ### Investigate

 This code works great to manage and control REST server qeuries.
 There is a **bad practice** implementation here.
-Be prepared to discuss it!  (do not cheat and look ahead!)
+Be prepared to discuss it!

+>  Don't cheat and look ahead! ;-)

 <br/>